yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 For backward compatibility and to differentiate the async replication we should augment the configuration with the following:
 ```
-* synchro_replication_heartbeat = 4
+* replication_synchro_quorum_timeout = 4
-* synchro_replication_quorum_timeout = 4
+* replication_synchro_quorum = 4
 ```
-Leader should send a heartbeat every synchro_replication_heartbeat if there were no messages sent.
+Leader should send a heartbeat every replication_timeout if there were no messages sent.
 Replicas should respond to the heartbeat just the same way as they do it now.
 As soon as Leader has no response for another heartbeat interval, it should consider the replica is lost.
 As soon as leader appears in a situation it has not enough replicas to achieve quorum, it should stop accepting write requests.
-There's an option for leader to rollback to the latest transaction that has quorum: leader issues a 'rollback' message referring to the [LEADER_ID, LSN] where LSN is of the first transaction in the leader's undo log.
-The rollback message replicated to the available cluster will put it in a consistent state.
 After that configuration of the cluster can be updated to a new available quorum and leader can be switched back to write mode.

-During the quorum collection it can happen that some of replicas become unavailable due to some reason, so leader should wait at most for synchro_replication_quorum_timeout after which it issues a Rollback pointing to the oldest TXN in the waiting list.
+During the quorum collection it can happen that some of replicas become unavailable due to some reason, so leader should wait at most for replication_synchro_quorum_timeout after which it issues a Rollback pointing to the oldest TXN in the waiting list.

 ### Leader role assignment.